 When running the Quantum Dynamic Volatility for the first time in your trading account, you need to enter the email you used to register in the Quantum Trading Indicators Enablement System – http://enable.quantumtrading.com/ as part of its verification process.
 You only need to do this once as the email is stored in the terminal’s global variable cache after it is entered initially.
 Please make sure that you enter your email correctly and exactly without any extra spaces before and after it.
 If you made an error, simply fill this field again to update it.

-This is set to 0 by default but by increasing the value of this setting, the indicator becomes more sensitive to identifying bars that exhibit volatility.
+This is set to 0 by default, but by increasing the value of this setting, the indicator becomes more sensitive to identifying bars that exhibit volatility.

 You can add space between the arrow plots and the candlestick by increasing value of this setting.
 By default, this is set to 1.

 An alert sound triggers and a message box appears when a new signal is detected.
 You can also see the details of the signal in your Experts tab (located in the Terminal window).
+Turn this option to true (default value is false) to create alerts.

 Turn this option to true (default value is false) to allow the indicator to relay its alerts to your mobile device through push notifications.
 You can learn more about MT5’s push notification feature in the following links: